What are the requirements for admission to the program?

 How many classes do students take each semester?

-The master's degree in counseling psychology program is a full-time graduate program that takes approximately two to three years to complete, depending on the track selected (48 credit or 60 credit).
+The master's degree in counseling psychology program is a full-time graduate program that takes three years to complete.
 Students will generally take three classes (nine credits) during the fall and spring semesters and two classes (six credits) during the summer semesters.

 Can I work and still attend graduate school?

 Yes, some students work while also taking the two or three classes per semester.
-Classes are offered Monday throughThursday evenings starting after 4:30 p.m.
+Classes generally run in the late afternoons and evenings.
 Some theory-based classes may be offered in a hybrid course format.
 A hybrid course involves in-person meetings and some online work to allow for increased flexibility in scheduling.
 Students will complete a 100-hour practicum during the first year and a 600-hour internship during the second year or third year.

 What’s the application deadline?